Making workshops interesting

 Meetings and events are my day to day…

-“As a veteran of a thousand workshops (probably) as a graphic recorder I have seen every form of facilitation from the greatest to the.. not greatest.
-So when I run a meeting, I want it to be good”
+“As a graphic recorder and veteran of a thousand workshops (probably), I have seen every form of facilitation from the greatest to the not so great.
+So when I run a meeting, I want it to be good.”

 A diagram of an organizational structure, with interconnected circles labeled 'Strategy,' 'Structure,' 'Systems,' 'Shared Values,' 'Skills,' 'Staff,' and 'Style.'
 The diagram is titled 'ORB Model' and references 'McKinsey 7S,' with 'Hard' and 'Soft' categories marked on an axis.

-Graphic Facilitation is always my preferred method.
-It brings engaging workshop design and delivery to teams who want to do more than stick some ideas on a flip chart.
+Graphic Facilitation is my preferred method.
+It brings engaging workshop design and delivery to teams who want to do more than scribble a few ideas on a flip chart.

-Engaging workshop design - looking at the session goals, the business problems that need to be challenged I believe a workshop should pull as much information from the participants as possible
+This is truly engaging workshop design. l focus on the session's goals and the business problems that need to be challenged, because I believe a workshop should pull as much information from the participants as possible.

 In the Workshop